xnhp/ba-thesis/README.md

-# Node Duplication in Metabolic Networks
+# Node Duplication in Disease Maps using Graph Neural Networks